Trade Union Confederation of Intercultural Indigenous Communities of Bolivia

-The Syndicalist Confederation of Intercultural Communities of Bolivia (Confederación Sindical de Comunidades Interculturales de Bolivia; CSCIB) is a peasant union of rural communities in the lowlands of Bolivia whose members included people of highland origin.
-It is led by Pedro Calderón and includes federations in six departments: La Paz, Cochabamba, Santa Cruz, Tarija, Chuquisaca, and Beni.
-It was founded on February 18, 1971 as the Syndicalist Confederation of Colonizers of Bolivia (Confederación Sindical de Colonizadores de Bolivia).
+The Trade Union Confederation of Intercultural Indigenous Communities of Bolivia (Confederación Sindical de Comunidades Interculturales Originarios de Bolivia; CSCIOB) is a peasant union confederation of rural communities in the Bolivian lowlands whose members are of highland origin.
+It was founded on 18 February 1971 as the Trade Union Confederation of Colonizers of Bolivia (Confederación Sindical de Colonizadores de Bolivia; CSCB).
 At the time, its independence from the government represented a defiant break from the so-called Military-Peasant Pact.

 The Confederation is a founding member of the National Coordination for Change (CONALCAM).
 Its leader from 2007 to 2010, Fidel Surco, became president of CONALCAM as well as a Senator in the Plurinational Legislative Assembly.

 Leadership

 In its most recent Ordinary National Conference, held in August 2010 in Ivirgarzama, Cochabamba, CSCIB elected the following leaders: